The laws surrounding marijuana are constantly changing. However, both medical and recreational marijuana is still generally illegal in Virginia.

 In any scenario, you’ll want to avoid having a drug conviction on your permanent criminal record.

-For this reason, it’s often wise to hire an experienced criminal attorney to help you fight the charges against you.
+For this reason, it’s often wise to hire an experienced criminal defense attorney to help you fight the charges against you.